 In the Grid Code the following words and expressions shall, unless the subject matter or the context otherwise requires or is inconsistent therewith, bear the following meanings:

-Aggregated Demand Site A group of Individual Demand Sites connected to the Transmission or Distribution System and represented by a Dispatchable Demand Customer, which together are capable of a Demand Side Unit MW Capacity equal to or above 4 MW (and which is therefore subject to Central Dispatch from the TSO).
+Aggregated Demand Site A group of Individual Demand Sites connected to the Transmission or Distribution System and represented by a Demand Side Unit Operator, which together are capable of a Demand Side Unit MW Capacity equal to or above 4 MW (and which is therefore subject to Central Dispatch from the TSO).
 Each Individual Demand Site comprising an Aggregated Demand Site shall be in one currency zone and shall have a Demand Side Unit MW Capacity of no greater than 10 MW.
 Unless otherwise specified, information submitted in respect of an Aggregated Demand Site shall always be at an aggregated level.

-Aggregated Maximum Import Capacity In the case of a Dispatchable Demand Customer in respect of its Aggregated Demand Site or a Generator Aggregator in respect of its Aggregated Generating Unit, the aggregated values (kW and/ or kVA) provided in each Connection Agreement (or connection agreement to the Distribution System, as the case may be) for the Individual Demand Sites or Generating Units for which the Dispatchable Demand Customer or Generator Aggregator is responsible.

-Aggregator Either a Generator Aggregator or a Dispatchable Demand Customer in respect of an Aggregated Demand Site.
+Aggregator Either a Generator Aggregator or a Demand Side Unit Operator in respect of an Aggregated Demand Site.

-Demand Side Unit Energy Profile The estimated total Energy requirement for an Individual Demand Site or aggregated for each Individual Demand Site which form part of an Aggregated Demand Site for each Trading Period in the following Optimisation Time Horizon period and which must be submitted to the TSO in the Availability Notice under SDC 1.4.1.2.
+Demand Side Unit Best Correlated Profile The four Demand Side Unit Profiles from one day to eighty-four days prior to the Dispatch Instruction, offset to minimise the average absolute error across all the Meter periods comprising the Demand Side Unit Profile when compared to the Demand Side Unit Profile which finishes with the Dispatch period, resulting in the four smallest average absolute errors, averaged.

-Demand Side Unit Export Capacity The export value (in MW, MVA) nominated by the Dispatchable Demand Customer for each Individual Demand Site within the Demand Side Unit.
+Demand Side Unit Calculated MWh Response The value of the half-hour Demand Side Unit Performance Monitoring Baseline less the sum of the half-hour Meter readings of all the Individual Demand Sites that comprise the Demand Side Unit aligned to a half-hour Meter period.

-Demand Side Unit Import Capacity The import value (in MW, MVA, kW and/or kVA) nominated by the Dispatchable Demand Customer for each Individual Demand Site within the Demand Side Unit.Demand Side Unit MW Capacity The maximum change in Active Power that can be achieved by a Demand Side Unitby totalling the potential increase in on-site Active Power Generation and the potential decrease in on-site Active Power Demand at each Individual Demand Site.
+Demand Side Unit MW Capacity The maximum change in Active Power that can be achieved by a Demand Side Unit on a sustained basis for the duration of the Demand Side Unit’s Maximum Down Time by totalling the potential increase in on-site Active Power Generation and the potential decrease in on-site Active Power Demand at each Individual Demand Site.